sebinxavi/ansible-memory-alert/README.md

 # Ansible Playbook for High Memory Notification alerts

-This Ansible Playbook will helps you to Monior and enable notifications for High Memory alert via Email
+This Ansible Playbook will helps you to Monitor and enable notifications for High Memory alert via Email.

 ## Features of Terraform